crustio/Crust-Grants-Program/applications/box.md

 Any additional information that you think is relevant to this application that hasn't already been included.

 * Are there are any teams who have already contributed (financially) to your project?
-DFinity provided us with a grant and we are implemnting Internet Identity in our photos application.
+Dfinity provided us with a grant and we are implementing Internet Identity in our photos application.
 * Do you have a community of users or open-source developers who are contributing to your project?
-In out github page we have 420+ stars from thte community and 5 contributors and 1 more contributor who requested to join us and is working on a pull request, which totals the current contributors to 6.
+In out GitHub page we have 420+ stars from the community and 6 contributors and 1 more contributor who requested to join us and is working on a pull request, which totals the current contributors to 7.